Legebox/MQTT-to-DTSU666-emulator-on-ESP8266-to-Growatt-Inverter-MOD3-10KTL3XH-BP-/README.md

 Connecting an DTSU666, ESP8266 and inverter to the same Modbus RTU line didn't work out because the MAX485 use 3.3 V and the inverter 4.8 V.

 Set Growatt holding register 122 from 0 to 1 to enable polling of the emulator.
+In the display is now a new menu PM visible with the actual power (can be a negative or positive number).